 The Major Benefits of Online Reputation Management

 There are many reasons to undertake online reputation management whether you decide to go it alone or with a professional online reputation management company (article: how to choose an online reputation management company and avoid scams).
-In the sections that follow, I will provide more detail about each of the benefits of ORM, specifically how:
+In the sections that follow, I will provide more detail about each of the benefits of online reputation management, specifically how:

 - The content you create lasts forever,